 Ho Chi Minh & South: November to February

-I spent a month in Vietnam and spent $991 total.
-If you look at my Instagram profile, you’ll find a saved story on Vietnam with a detailed breakdown.
+In 2019, I spent a month in Vietnam and spent $991 in total.
+If you look through my Instagram highlights, you’ll find a saved story highlight on Vietnam with a detailed breakdown.
 This includes my $156 flight from Thailand.

 Average Transport Costs: overnight buses ($15); overnight trains ($30) and the ferry roundtrip to Phu Quoc was $20.